wely/DevCamp/HOL/dotnet/07-bot/README.md

         ![image](./media/2017-07-12_10_20_00.png)

     1. Your downloaded bot code created by the Azure Bot Service should now compile and you can also use the `Bot Framework Emulator` to debug it locally.

+You have now seen an alternative way to create and debug a bot using the Azure Bot Service.
+A basic bot can be created completely without a development environment.

 ---
 ## Summary